oclipa/javascript-cheat-sheet/README.md

 <button type="button" class="collapsible">+ One-Way Data Flow</button>
 <div class="content" style="display: none;" markdown="1">

 * One-way data flow means that the model is the single source of truth.
 * The UI can signal changes to the model but only the model can change the app's state.
+* Data is input from the UI and then passed back to the model to be manipulated.
+The results are then passed down the component tree to be redisplayed.
 * This effectively means that the application follows the Data Down, Action Up pattern, which makes it easier to understand.

+user notifies intention to update
+=====> intention sent "up" to model
+==========> model decides what to do with intention
+<========== model updates based on intention
+<===== updated properties sent "down" to components
+updated properties displayed to user

+Pros:
+   * Simple data flow (which makes debugging easier)
+   * Scales well.

+Cons:
+   * Can require more code.

-This is more typically used in front-end frameworks, such as React, however the following is an example using vanilla javascript:
+This is typically used in front-end frameworks, such as React, however the following is an example using vanilla javascript:

 **Vanilla JS Example**